 Edmonton Catholic Schools follows the world-recognized Alberta curriculum.
 Alberta has scored first place in Canada for meeting the academic needs of its students.
-It has received national recognition for its leadership in assessment and instruction, based on Program for International Student Assessment (PISA).
+It has received national recognition for its leadership in assessment and instruction, based on the Program for International Student Assessment (PISA).

-Edmonton Catholic Schools promotes the values, traditions and compassion of Catholic teaching.
-Catholic education is complete education addressing the needs of the whole child - spiritual, academic, physical, emotional and social.
+Edmonton Catholic Schools promotes the values, traditions, and compassion of Catholic teaching.
+Catholic education is complete education addressing the needs of the whole child - spiritual, academic, physical, emotional, and social.

 Edmonton Catholic Schools Offers: